ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/El-MAVEN.md

 Clicking on *Restore Analysis* will take you back to the application with the same data used before.
 It helps you to restore the incomplete analysis and improves reproducibility.

 In case you have terminated the instance, the option to restore will not be available.
 Instead, there will be an option to *Restart Analysis*, which will take you back to the analysis with the same machine as used earlier in the analysis without restoring the data back.
-You would have to add the files again from th eproject to perform the analysis.
+You would have to add the files again from the workspace to perform the analysis.

 ![Restart](../../img/El-MAVEN/Restart.png) <center>**Figure 13.** Restart Analysis</center>